 Location: Wellington Park, Hobart

-Snakes have been spotted in Wellington Park.
-While all Tasmanian snakes are venomous, bites are rare and deaths are incredibly rare.
-However, you should seek immediate medical attention if bitten.
+Snakes have been spotted in Wellington Park and all Tasmanian snakes are venomous.
+Snakes are rather shy and would rather be left alone.
+Do not provoke them.
+Snakebite deaths are rare, but you should seek immediate medical attention if bitten.